-Okeechobee Battlefield was acquired on November 30, 2006 with funds from the Florida Forever Program.
+Okeechobee Battlefield was acquired on Nov.
+30, 2006, with funds from the Florida Forever program.
 At the park, public outdoor recreation and conservation is the single use of the property.
-The purposes for managing this portion of the designated historic battlefield as a unit of the Florida State Park System are to preserve lands of state and national significance, interpret the battle and provide living history events for Florida's residents and visitors.
-Associated local heritage and the natural history of the surrounding area will also be interpreted.
-The original Battle of Okeechobee Marker which stands in the park was erected in 1939 by Descendants of Colonel Richard Gentry, and the Florida Society of Daughters of the American Revolution.
+This portion of the designated historic battlefield is managed to preserve lands of state and national significance, interpret the battle and provide living history events for Florida residents and visitors.

 The original Battle of Okeechobee marker that stands in the park was erected in 1939 by the Florida Society of Daughters of the American Revolution and descendants of Col. Richard Gentry.

 The Okeechobee Battlefield Historic State Park is located on a portion of the Okeechobee Battlefield, the site of the largest and bloodiest battle of the Second Seminole War (1835-1842).
 The Second Seminole War, the second in a series of three wars fought between white settlers and Native American tribes, was the longest and costliest of the wars in terms of both monetary expense and human casualties.